All Sermons

 "சரீரத்தில் அவனவன் செய்த நன்மைக்காவது தீமைக்காவது தக்க பலனை அடையும்படிக்கு, நாமெல்லாரும் கிறிஸ்துவின் நியாயாசனத்திற்கு முன்பாக வெளிப்படவேண்டும்." — 2 கொரிந்தியர் 5:10 (TAOVBSI)

-One day, each of us will give an account before God.
-Do not assume God is casual about accountability.
+One day, each of us will stand before God to give an account of our stewardship.
+We must not assume that God is casual about accountability.
+When He convicts us, we should act immediately, like the shrewd steward who understood the urgency of his situation.

 Shrewdness in the Present, Thinking of the Future (நிகழ்காலத்தில் விவேகம், எதிர்காலத்தைப் பற்றிய சிந்தனை)

-The steward acted quickly to prepare for what was ahead.
-He used present resources to influence his future.
-The master commended him for shrewdness, not dishonesty.
+The steward acted quickly to prepare for what lay ahead.
+He used his present resources and authority to influence his future security.
+The master commended him for his shrewdness, not his dishonesty.
+In a way, this even reflects God's own mercy—He delights in forgiveness and second chances.

 "The earth is the Lord's, and all its fullness, the world and those who dwell therein." — Psalm 24:1 (NKJV)